carolgilabert/carols-blog/src/pages/blog/ffconf-2018/index.md

 But then the browser wars came, and innovation stalled as developers had to effectively create two versions of their site to reach all users.
 But then… the iPhone was created, and the necessity of building responsive sites brought web innovation back with it.

-But we’re now at a stage that web developers value more the ability to use new frameworks than the actual usability and accessibility of the site.
+We’re now at a stage where web developers value more the ability to use new frameworks than the actual usability and accessibility of the site.
 So we ended up in a situation where the average site is ~2.5MB and relies on JavaScript by default, instead of our lovely and robust HTML.

 Charlie also described the strategy used at Springer Nature, where she works.
 It’s a super interesting strategy, it’s called Cutting the Mustard, and was [originally developed by the BBC](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard).